HyunsuYu/EasyTechToolUI/README.md

 </p>

 ## Unity Project Setting
-For details on applying EasyTechToolUI.dll to Unity Project, please refer to the <a href="https://docs.unity3d.com/Manual/Plugins.html">Unity Manual</a>
+For details on applying EasyTechToolUI.dll to Unity Project, please refer to the <a href="https://docs.unity3d.com/Manual/Plugins.html" target="_blank">Unity Manual</a>

 However, if you only want a simple way to apply the plug-in to the Unity project, you can follow this procedure:
 1. Create a Plugins folder under the Assets folder